lokidokicoki/dnd-lite/rules.md

 - You can wear light or medium armor with no penalty.
 - You can use all ranged weapons, light and medium edged weapons.
+- You can also Dual Wield melee weapons

 __Stat boosts__